shaico111/chess/readme.md

 - **Interactive Input:** The user can input a starting position for the knight.
 - **Path Simulation:** The application calculates and displays possible paths or a specific path that covers all squares, based on user choice.

-## Acknowledgments

-We thank our peers and instructors for their guidance and support throughout the semester.